dpedrosac/qol_prospective/README.md

 - methodological decisions (e.g., inclusion or removal of analyses).

 Further details and smaller code refinements can be tracked via the git commit history.

+## Use of Large Language Models

+This project made limited use of large language models to assist with code formatting, refactoring, and documentation.
+The models served as a technical support tool and did not replace human judgment.
+All analyses, statistical modeling, and scientific conclusions were designed, verified, and interpreted by the authors.
+Responsibility for the correctness and integrity of the code and results lies entirely with the authors.